walles/headsetharry/README.md

 * Report battery status for attached bluetooth devices, http://stackoverflow.com/a/19701412/473672, https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicViewer.aspx?u=org.bluetooth.characteristic.battery_level.xml
-* If we get multiple notifications at the same time, enqueue them and read them one after the other.
 * When a message comes in, enqueue it if a phone call is in progress.
 * When a phone call ends, read all events received during the call
 * What do we do if there's no TTS for a configured language when we try